-- Screw in the drain plugs at the cold water inlet and hot water outlet of the water heater if the water heater has been drained. - Open all of the hot taps in the house (don't forget the shower). - Open the cold water isolation valve fully at the inlet to the water heater. - Air will be forced out of the taps. - Close each tap as water flows freely from it. - Open the gas isolation valve fully at the inlet to the water heater. - Plug in the power supply cord at the power outlet. - Switch on the electrical supply at the power outlet to the water heater. - Turn on a controller, if one is fitted, by pressing the on / off ($^{\circ}$) button.
+- Screw in the drain plugs at the cold water inlet and hot water outlet of the water heater if the water heater has been drained. - Open all of the hot taps in the house (don't forget the shower). - Open the cold water isolation valve fully at the inlet to the water heater. - Air will be forced out of the taps. - Close each tap as water flows freely from it. - Open the gas isolation valve fully at the inlet to the water heater. - Plug in the power supply cord at the power outlet. - Switch on the electrical supply at the power outlet to the water heater. - Turn on a controller, if one is fitted, by pressing the on / off button.

-The on / off operating light and the priority light will both glow.
+The light in the on / off button and the priority light (standard controller) or ACTIVE light (Deluxe controller) will both glow.